-STEP 4: Type ls to see list of contents in the directory.
+STEP 4: Type ls to see the list of contents in the directory.

 STEP 5: Copy the file name of the Chrome setup file.

 STEP 6: Enter the following command.
-You can paste the file name after typing sudo gdebi
+You can paste the file name after typing using the gdebi command as follows:

 sudo gdebi google-chrome-stable_current_amd64.deb

-STEP 7: You will have to enter root password and enter ‘Y’ to complete installation.
-After installation is complete, you should see Google Chrome in Applications menu.
+STEP 7: You will have to enter the root password and enter ‘Y’ to complete the installation.
+After installation is complete, you should see Google Chrome in the Applications menu.

 Graphical User Interface Way

-Another way is to install gdebi installer in elementary OS which will let you install any .deb files easily by right-clicking on the debian file and ‘open with gDebi’.
+Another way is to install gdebi installer in the elementary OS, which will let you install any .deb files easily by right-clicking on the Debian file and ‘open with gDebi’.

 sudo apt install gdebi